-- Customer-centricity
+- Focused on the Client

 - Innovation

-- Diversity

-- Profitable growth

-- Articulator

 - Adaptability

-- · Comprehensive ethics
+- Comprehensive Ethics

 - Sustainability

 Definition of Corporate Governance:

 The term "Corporate Governance" has different meanings, which in turn generate different conceptualizations, therefore, it is important to establish that for its subsidiary companies, it will be understood as the set of policies and principles of management, administration and supervision and control that guarantee the appropriate conducts to govern the relations between Shareholders, the Board of Directors and the Superior Management.
 These in turn will ensure the creation of value and the generation of trust with the different interest groups.